Kotlin/kotlinx.serialization/docs-website/topics/serialization-protobuf.md

 [//]: # (title: ProtoBuf format)
 <primary-label ref="experimental-general"/>

-[Protocol Buffers](https://developers.google.com/protocol-buffers), or ProtoBuf, is a language-neutral binary format that normally relies on a separate `.proto` file to define the protocol schema.
+[Protocol Buffers](https://developers.google.com/protocol-buffers) (ProtoBuf) is a language-neutral binary format that typically uses a separate [`.proto` file](#generate-a-protobuf-schema) to define the protocol schema.
 It's more compact than CBOR, because it assigns integer numbers to fields instead of names.

 Kotlin serialization uses [proto2 semantics](https://protobuf.dev/programming-guides/proto2/), where all fields are explicitly required or optional.